 Although the dynamic and electrodynamic speaker is widely used now, the first speaker to be used in the world were horns.
 A horn loudspeaker is a loudspeaker that uses an acoustic horn to increase the overall efficiency of the driving element.

-From the 1880s to 1990’s Thomas Edison, Magnavox, and Victor developed well-performing horns.
+From the 1880s to the 1990’s Thomas Edison, Magnavox, and Victor developed well-performing horns.
 The problem with horns was that they could not amplify the sounds as much as it was expected.
-Since horns did not use electricity there were many issues with its uses.
+Since horns did not use electricity there were many issues with their uses.